AMWA-TV/bcp-006-04/docs/NMOS With MPEG TS.md

 The following parameter constraints can be used to express limitations on MPEG TS streams:
 - [Transport Bit Rate][Cap-Bit-Rate]
 - [Mux Video Media Type][Cap-Mux-Video-Media-Type]

-(**AMWA IMPL NOTE: Requires extending sender and capabilities attributes with mux_video_media_type**)

 An example Receiver resource is provided in the [Examples](../examples/).

 ## MPEG TS IS-05 Senders and Receivers

-Connection Management using IS-05 proceeds in exactly the same manner as for any other stream format carried over RTP.
+Connection Management using IS-05 proceeds in exactly the same manner as for any other stream format carried over the RTP tranport type.

+### Sender SDP Signalling
+If an SDP file is published at the **/transportfile** end-point it **MUST** comply with the IS-05 usage guidelines for the RTP transport and [RFC 4566][RFC-4566]

-The SDP file at the **/transportfile** endpoint on an IS-05 Sender **MUST** comply with the same requirements described for the SDP file at the IS-04 Sender `manifest_href`.
+The SDP file **MUST** comply with the same requirements described for the SDP file at the IS-04 Sender `manifest_href` as described in the [IS-04 Sender SDP Usage](#sender-sdp-usage) section.

-A `PATCH` request on the **/staged** endpoint of an IS-05 Receiver can contain an SDP file in the `transport_file` attribute.

-(**AMWA IMPL NOTE: Could SDP be removed from this part of text as well, SDP is an inherent optional requirement for RTP in IS-05 and we do not need further clarification**)
-The SDP file for an MPEG TS stream is expected to comply with [RFC 4566][RFC-4566], ST 2022-2 for RTP transport.

-For streams encapsulating JPEG 2000 or JPEG XS, the `mux_video_media_type` attribute **MUST** be included.

 If the Receiver is not capable of consuming the stream described by the SDP file, it **SHOULD** reject the request.

 If it is unable to assess the stream compatibility, for example when the SDP file does not include some of the optional parameters, it **MAY** accept the request.

+A `PATCH` request on the **/staged** endpoint of an IS-05 Receiver can contain an SDP file in the `transport_file` attribute.

 An example SDP file is provided in the [Examples](../examples/).